 McKeown’s examples build insights and provide coaching on topics like a repertoire for saying no, how to gauge what is essential, and teaching yourself to uncommit.
 They provide an actual roadmap, unlike so many books that convey only the theory of success or glimpses of the wins of others.

-Before you agree to coordinate the journal club or seminar series or to be on the ballot for the faculty senate or take on a graduate student whose mentor has departed, get this book and dig down to what is essential to you.
+Before you agree to coordinate a new webinar series, or link together the neighbors who are COVID-homeschooling, or to be on the faculty senate ballot, get this book and dig down to what is essential to you.
 Then choose to do that.